applicationsonline/librarian/README.md

     $ git diff Cheffile.lock
     $ git add Cheffile.lock
     $ git commit -m "I want updated versions of these cookbooks."

+    # push your changes to the git repository
+    $ git push origin master

+    # upload the cookbooks to your chef-server
+    $ knife cookbook upload --all

 You should `.gitignore` your `./cookbooks` directory.
 If you are manually tracking/vendoring outside cookbooks within the repository,